11 Ways That Food Can Keep You Awake At Night

 10. Our Food Does Not Make Us "Happy"

-Eating foods high in serotonin and dopamine can make us feel happier, advises Wong, as well as other experts at Cleveland Clinic.
+Eating foods high in serotonin and dopamine can make us feel happier, advises Wong, something other experts at Cleveland Clinic agree with.
 Such foods include complex carbs, such as quinoa and brown rice, and healthy fats, such as oily fish, avocados, nuts, olive oil and chia and hemp seeds.
 Eating these foods can make us feel ready for bed and for sweet, sweet dreams.

 11. You Don't Use The Herb/Spice Cabinet Well